teodutu/operating-systems/content/chapters/compute/lab/content/arena.md

 Now add the `lock` prefix before `inc` and `dec`.
 Reassemble and rerun the code.
-And now we have synchronised the two threads by leveraging CPU support.
+And now we have synchronized the two threads by leveraging CPU support.

-### Synchronisation - Thread-Safe Data Structure
+### Synchronization - Thread-Safe Data Structure

 Now it's time for a fully practical exercise.
 Go to `support/CLIST/`.